arminmoin/ML-Quadrat/README.md

 # ML-Quadrat (ML2)
-ML2 is a free open source Model-Driven Software Engineering (MDSE) tool (a.k.a. "low-code") for creating smart services for the Internet of Things (IoT) and Cyber-Physical Systems (CPS).
+ML2 is a Model-Driven Software Engineering (MDSE) and "Low-Code" tool for creating smart services for the Internet of Things (IoT) and Cyber-Physical Systems (CPS).
 ML2 is based on [ThingML](https://github.com/TelluIoT/ThingML).
-Both ML2 and ThingML are built on top of the Eclipse Modeling Framework (EMF).
+Similar to ThingML, ML2 is built using the Eclipse Modeling Framework (EMF), and is release under the terms of the Apache 2.0 permissive open source license.

-The name ML-Quadrat (German word for ML-Square / MLˆ2) refers to the fact that the project is about two MLs: (i) ML for Modeling Language; (ii) ML for Machine Learning.
-However, in the following documentation and also in the source code comments, we refer to the project name as ML2 for simplicity.
+The name ML-Quadrat ("Quadrat" is the German word for "square" / ˆ2) refers to the fact that the project is about two MLs: (i) ML for Modeling Language (as in ThingML); (ii) ML for Machine Learning, i.e., a sub-discipline of Artificial Intelligence (AI).
+However, in what follows, we refer to the project name as ML2 for simplicity.

+# How to Cite ML2 in Your Publications
+Please cite the following papers if you are using ML2 or referring to it in your papers:

+1. **From Things’ Modeling Language (ThingML) to Things’ Machine Learning (ThingML2)**, Armin Moin, Stephan Rössler, Marouane Sayih, Stephan Günnemann, In Proceedings of the ACM / IEEE 23rd International Conference on Model Driven Engineering Languages and Systems (MODELS) Companion (Extended Abstract), 2020.
+2. **ThingML+: Augmenting Model-Driven Software Engineering for the Internet of Things with Machine Learning**, Armin Moin, Stephan Rössler, Stephan Günnemann, In Proceedings of the ACM / IEEE International Conference on Model Driven Engineering Languages and Systems (MODELS) Workshops (MDE4IoT), 2018.

 # Table of Contents